dsjohns2/CS-241-Honors-Project/File_Encoder/readme.txt

 This program encodes the user input into a file.
-It puts a number of spaces after each line that corresponds to a character.
-So, it is ideally used for encoding data into files like .c files.
-There are many things wrong with this like how easy it is to see that there are a bunch of spaces after each line.
+It can encode itslef as spaces after the line or into the variables as binary data where 0 corresponds to a camelCasedVariable and 1 corresponds to an underscored_variable.